 Single opt-in means that once a visitor clicks “subscribe” they’re on your list.

-Double opt-in means that they click “subscribe” then have to confirm that they subscribed by clicking a link in a confirmation email or other transactional email sent to the email address they provided.
+Double opt-in means that they click “subscribe”, and then have to confirm that they subscribed by clicking a link in a confirmation email or other transactional email sent to the email address they provided.

 SwiftERM runs alongside all email providers (ESP) to capture even more sales, that would otherwise be missed opportunities.
-Consider you have done all the above, and it is being highly effective.
+Consider you have done all the above, and it was highly effective.
 What then of the product sales, that all the segmenting in the world, hasn’t identified?
-The purchases of products that the consumer’s own unique buying signals evident by their impressions and prior purchases history identifies, creates a unique email for that individual consumer and sends. that’s the distinction we offer and add to your marketing mix.
+The purchases of products that the consumer’s unique buying signals evident by their impressions and prior purchases history identifies, and creates a unique email for that individual consumer and the sends it. that’s the distinction we offer and add to your marketing mix.

 hottest news posted here.